 Necessary Treatment Elements to Avoid Relapse

-It is critical to note, per the National Institute on Drug Abuse, that detox alone is never enough to help a person avoid relapse after treatment.
+It’s critical to note, per the National Institute on Drug Abuse, that detox alone is never enough to help a person avoid a return to drinking, or “relapse,” after treatment.

 After medical detox, the next step is primary treatment for the alcohol abuse, which mainly includes therapy, group recovery meetings, and additional supportive services, such as family therapy.
-Medical detox plus primary addiction treatment, which includes many layers of services, is considered the gold standard to help a person maintain abstinence.
+Medical detox plus primary addiction treatment is considered the gold standard to help a person maintain abstinence.

-After completion of a rehab program for alcohol abuse, it is universally recommended that the recovering person engage in different aftercare services, such as continuing to go to therapy, attending group recovery meetings, and possibly living in a sober living home, among other options.
+After completion of a treatment program for alcohol abuse, it’s universally recommended that the recovering person engage in different aftercare services, such as continuing to go to therapy, attending group recovery meetings, and possibly living in a sober living home, among other options.
 Aftercare is critical to avoiding relapse as it provides ongoing support of sobriety.
-Recovery can be a lifelong process, but it’s just about the most worthwhile process a person can participate in.